 Describe your experience with Coastal Fertility Specialists.

-Describe your experience with your nurse at Coastal Fertility Specialists.
-(Assigned nurse: Kelly Mollison)
+Describe the costs associated with your care under Heather Cook at Coastal Fertility Specialists.

 What specific things went wrong at Coastal Fertility Specialists?

 - Lost paperwork

 - Failed to send your chart to another clinic

 - Failed to convey critical information